-The federal poverty level is the indicator the U.S. government uses to determine who is eligible for federal subsidies and aid.
+The U.S. federal poverty level is a measure of income the U.S. government uses to determine who is eligible for subsidies, programs, and benefits.

-The Department of Health and Human Services issues new poverty guidelines each January.
-It must update the poverty levels to account for inflation.
+The Department of Health and Human Services (HHS) updates the poverty guidelines each January to account for inflation.

-To get the poverty level for larger families, add $4,320 for each additional person in the household.
-For smaller families, subtract $4,320 per person.
+The HHS issues poverty guidelines for each household size.
+For example, the poverty level for a household of four in 2021 is an annual income of $26,500.
+To get the poverty level for larger families, add $4,540 for each additional person in the household.
+For smaller families, subtract $4,540 per person.
 Guidelines for Alaska and Hawaii are higher since it's more expensive to live there.
-The chart below calculates it for you.
+The chart below calculates it for you:

 |Number of People in Household||48 States & DC||Alaska||Hawaii|